Benjamin Bathurst (diplomat): Disappearance

-On 25 November 1809, Bathurst and his German courier, a Herr Krause, who were travelling by chaise under the aliases of "Baron de Koch" and "Fischer" respectively, stopped at the town of Perleberg, west of Berlin.
+On 25 November 1809, Bathurst and his courier, a Herr Krause, who were travelling by chaise under the aliases of "Baron de Koch" and "Fischer" respectively, stopped at the town of Perleberg, west of Berlin.
 After ordering fresh horses at the post house, Bathurst and Krause walked to a nearby inn, the White Swan.
 After ordering an early dinner, Bathurst is said to have spent several hours writing in a small room set aside for him at the inn.
-The travellers' departure was delayed and it was not until 9 pm that they were told that the horses were about to be harnessed to their carriage.
+The travellers' departure was delayed, and it was not until 9pm that they were told that the horses were about to be harnessed to their carriage.
 Bathurst immediately left his room, followed shortly afterwards by Krause, who was surprised to find Bathurst was not in the chaise when he reached it and indeed was nowhere to be found.

-Bathurst's disappearance did not create much excitement at the time, since the country was infested with bandits, stragglers from Napoleon's army, and German revolutionaries.
+Bathurst's disappearance did not create much excitement at the time, since Prussia was inundated with bandits, stragglers from Napoleon's army and German revolutionaries.
 Additionally, murders and robberies were so common that the loss of one commercial traveller (which Bathurst was travelling as) was barely noticed, especially since at the time there were hardly any legal authorities in Prussia.
-News of the disappearance did not reach England for some weeks, until Krause managed to reach Hamburg and take ship for England.
-In December Bathurst's father, Henry Bathurst, the Bishop of Norwich, received a summons from Foreign Secretary Richard Wellesley to attend him at Apsley House, where Wellesley informed the Bishop of his son's disappearance.
+News of the disappearance did not reach England for some weeks, after Krause had managed to board a ship in Hamburg.
+In December Bathurst's father, Henry Bathurst, Bishop of Norwich, received a summons from Foreign Secretary Richard Wellesley to attend him at Apsley House, where Wellesley informed the Bishop of his son's disappearance.